AdobeDocs/experience-platform.en/help/dashboards/modify.md

 ## Widget library

-In addition to resizing and reordering widgets, in the [!UICONTROL Profiles] and [!UICONTROL Segments] dashboards you can select additional widgets to display or create new widgets using the **[!UICONTROL Widget library]**.
+In addition to resizing and reordering widgets, in the [!UICONTROL Profiles] and [!UICONTROL Segments] dashboards you can select more widgets to display or create widgets using the **[!UICONTROL Widget library]**.

-For step-by-step instructions on how to access and work with the [!UICONTROL Widget library], please refer to the [widget library guide](widget-library.md).
+For step-by-step instructions on how to access and work with the [!UICONTROL Widget library], refer to the [widget library guide](widget-library.md).

 ## Next steps

-By following this document you should now be able to use the [!UICONTROL Modify dashboard] functionality to reorder and resize widgets to customize your dashboard view.
-To learn more about each specific dashboard, please select a dashboard guide from the available dashboards documentation.
+After reading this document, you have learned how to use the [!UICONTROL Modify dashboard] functionality to reorder and resize widgets to customize your dashboard view.
+To learn how to create and add widgets to your dashboards, read the [widget library guide](widget-library.md).